-I’ve reverted to the mentality of a toddler.
-Come and show me some attention!
+I’ve reverted to the mentality of a toddler: Come and show me some attention!
 Why don’t you want to know what’s wrong?
 Why don’t you care?
 Nobody cares, I’m all alone!
 Why are you here?
-Stop crowding me, I didn’t invite you, I don’t want to make polite conversation with you!
+Stop crowding me; I didn’t invite you.
+I don’t want to make polite conversation with you!
 I have nothing to say, leave me be!
 Go away!
 Wait, where are you going?
 Why aren’t you sticking around to try and fix me?
 Why won’t you fix me?
 Come back and fix me!

 This story seems miserable, but it does ultimately have a happy ending.
 When I was pregnant, my boss told me he thought having a baby might be the thing that would sort me out.
 At the time, I thought he was bonkers.
-Now, I find that actually, he was right.
+Now, I find that actually he was right.
 I am one of the lucky few for whom becoming a mother was also a saving grace.